cyprus327/sofren/README.md

 #define SFR_NO_STRING // don't include 'string.h'
 #define SFR_NO_STDINT // don't include 'stdint.h'

-#define SFR_NO_CULLING // disable culling triangles
+// disable culling triangles
+#define SFR_NO_CULLING

+// disable transparency, big FPS boost
+#define SFR_NO_ALPHA

 // types are defined as things like 'i32' or 'Vec' internally,
 // if this causes some issue define this for types